Scroll Down

 Bere barley

-One of the important aspects to us at Crisp Malt, alongside the quality of our products and the environmental impact it has, is the origin story.
+One of the important aspects to us at Crisp Malt, alongside the quality of our products and their environmental impact, is the origin story.
 We asked Lewis to tell us more about this.

 We obtain our Bere from the Agronomy Institute at Orkney College UHI which manages a supply chain with local farmers.
 The Bere is therefore grown at different locations in Orkney, but mainly around Kirkwall and on the islands of Burray and South Ronaldsay.”

-Bere has been grown for well over 100 years in the Orkney area and may have been originally introduced by the Norse visitors to the area.
-Commercial markets now help to conserve the crop and the demand for the malt is a nice safeguard for this historical heirloom.
-But what is it that appeals about the taste of Bere to its drinkers?
+Bere has been grown for well over 100 years in the Orkney area and may have been initially introduced by the Norse visitors to the area.
+Commercial markets now help conserve the crop, and the demand for the malt is an excellent safeguard for this historical heirloom.
+But what is it that appeals to the taste of Bere to its drinkers?

 In previous years we have thought that the Bere malt has given us earthy, minerally, fragrant and – honestly – salty flavours.
 Previously we have mostly brewed regular recipes with the usual malt bill swapped out for Bere – Scapa Bere for example – but this year we have a more diverse beer list planned including some Bere brews fermented with lager yeast.”
 Lewis explains, getting excited about the future brews in the mix.